 You must still provide a SIC code even if your company is dormant or non-trading.
 The SIC code for dormant companies is 99999.
 The SIC code for non-trading companies is 74990.

 If your company becomes dormant or non-trading after a period of activity, you should update the SIC code on the next confirmation statement.

 Likewise, if your dormant or non-trading company becomes active, you should find the relevant SIC code to reflect your new business activities and update this information on the next confirmation statement.

 Changing your company’s SIC code

 If you provide the wrong SIC code when you form your company, or your main business activities change after company formation, you can provide the correct code when you file your next confirmation statement.
 If you would rather change your SIC code(s) immediately, you can simply update the confirmation statement early.
-You can do this online via Companies House WebFiling service or Quality Formations’ online Company Manager.
+You can do this online via Companies House WebFiling service or Quality Company Formations’ online Company Manager.